 The PMC inspires me to help others who are not as fortunate.

-The PMC allows me to see, first hand, the people whose lives we are saving.
+The PMC allows me to see, firsthand, the people whose lives we are saving.

 I am thankful for the PMC.